rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 To begin, modify the `config.txt` file to include information about your Rosetta installation, the location of this repository, and the platform.
 Each variable is described in the example below.

 ```
 benchmark = /path/to/benchmark  	# Path to this repo
 rosettadir = /path/to/rosetta   	# Path to Rosetta bin
 platform = linux 			# can be linux or mac
 buildenv = release			# can be release or debug
 compiler = gcc				# can be gcc or clang
 ```

 ## Documentation

+starting docs here.